theicenet/theicenet-cryptography/README.md

           RIPEMD256withRSA
 ```

-If only one single `algorithm` is specified in the `application.yml`, then the RSA signer can be just injected by,
+If only one single `algorithm` is specified in the `application.yml`, then the RSA signer must injected by,

 ```yaml
 cryptography: